Andreansx/Networking-lab/projects/13-school-network/readme.md

 So I think the situation is clear here.

 There will be a big network which will be available through wire sockets in classrooms and wireless connection, but it will also be connected to the projectors.

+However there is one big issue here.
+Without VLANs, the management network, will have to be in the same network that is stretched through a device.

+This means that if I create that big /22 network on a couple of devices, because of the need for a lot of ports, the management interfaces will be in that same network.

+So anyone connected to the wireless network, will be able to just go through a bunch of IPs and finally he will find the management interfaces for all netoworking devices used by that network.

+This would be preventable with usage of VLANs.
+Some ports on a switch would be access ports for VLAN 10 (Projectors, WiFi, wired LAN) and one port would be VLAN 99 access which could be used for management.
+This way no one would be able to even try to log into a switch.

+Another issue is that if students will be provided with the password to the wireless network, they all will be in the same network that the projectors.

+For example, there is a class right now.
+The teacher turns on the projector and after a while, the projector shows the PIN code for connecting to it, and all students in the classroom can see the PIN.

+Now what exactly is stopping the students from hijacking the projector?
+Nothing.
+There is not any form of authentication while connecting to the projector.
+Whoever inputs the PIN into the presentation program first, gets to be the one presenting.

+## Equipment

 ## Contact